babel/website/docs/roadmap.md

 **Prior Art**

 This approach isn't completely new.
 Thanks to a collaboration with [@_developit](https://twitter.com/_developit), in Babel 7.9.0 we introduced a new `bugfixes: true` option for `@babel/preset-env`.
-When this option is enabled, and when using `esmodules: true` as the compilation targets, we only partially compile [some features](https://github.com/babel/preset-modules#features-supported).
+When this option is enabled, and when using `esmodules: true` as the compilation target, we only partially compile [some features](https://github.com/babel/preset-modules#features-supported).
 This what made us initially think about this possibility, but the current partial transforms are less useful when using more modern targets (for example, `defaults, not ie 11`).

 We also already use the `targets` option to decide whether we can use `Object.assign` when compiling object spread or not.

 **Action Points**

-This goal can be divided in two main big tasks, that can be carried on in parallel:
+This goal can be split into two big tasks that can be done in parallel:
 - We need to identify *where* these optimizations can be useful by collecting real-world browserslist queries and by simulating how popular queries (for example, `defaults` or `>2%, not dead`) will evolve in the future.
 - We need to actually implement the necessary optimizations, making sure that they still work well with the other plugins (since they would highly increase the number of possible transform combinations).